The best smart air conditioners in 2026, tested for cooling power and energy-efficiency

 For those who don't have central air, a window or portable air conditioner is essential for keeping your home or apartment cool during the summer.
 I should know — my house is nearly 90 years old, and has never been retrofitted, so I have to rely on window air conditioners.

-My top pick is the LG Dual Inverter air conditioner: not only does it look sleek, but it's very powerful, and comes in the widest range of sizes, so you have plenty of options depending on your home.
+If you need something for a much larger room, then I recommend the LG Dual Inverter Air Conditioner: not only does it look sleek, but it's very powerful.
 I've had the same unit for seven years, and it's still going strong.

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.